RodyMan/TwitterUnlike/README.md

 Reload if you want the process to end.

-As the name states, it unlikes your Twitter likes.
+As the name states, it unlikes your Twitter likes..
 (Be careful about using this especially after Elons dumb update)